-Investments.
-Nomura Securities Co., Ltd. and Russell Investments do not guarantee the accuracy, completeness, reliability, or usefulness thereof and do not account for business activities and services that any index user and its affiliates undertake with the use of the Indexes.
+The intellectual property rights and any other rights, in Russell/Nomura Japan Equity Index belong to Nomura Securities Co., Ltd. ("Nomura") and Frank Russell Company ("Russell").
+Nomura and Russell do not guarantee accuracy, completeness, reliability, usefulness, marketability, merchantability or fitness of the Index, and do not account for business activities or services that any index user and/or its affiliates undertakes with the use of the Index.

 Investors should consider this document as only a single factor in making their investment decision and, as such, the report should not be viewed as identifying or suggesting all risks, direct or indirect, that may be associated with any investment decision.
 Nomura Group produces a number of different types of research product including, among others, fundamental analysis and quantitative analysis; recommendations contained in one type of research product may differ from recommendations contained in other types of research product, whether as a result of differing time horizons, methodologies or otherwise.
-Nomura Group publishes research product in a number of different ways including the posting of product on Nomura Group portals and/or distribution directly to clients.
+The Nomura Group publishes research product in a number of different ways including the posting of product on the

+Nomura Group portals and/or distribution directly to clients.
 Different groups of clients may receive different products and services from the research department depending on their individual requirements.

 Figures presented herein may refer to past performance or simulations based on past performance which are not reliable indicators of future performance.
 Where the information contains an indication of future performance, such forecasts may not be a reliable indicator of future performance.
 Moreover, simulations are based on models and simplifying assumptions which may oversimplify and not reflect the future distribution of returns.
+Any figure, strategy or index created and published for illustrative purposes within this document is not intended for "use" as a "benchmark" as defined by the European Benchmark Regulation.

-Certain securities are subject to fluctuations in exchange rates that could have an adverse effect on the value or price of, or income derived from, the investment.
+Certain securities are subject to fluctuations in exchange rates that could have an adverse effect on the value or price of, or income derived from, the investment